CombatExtended-Continued/CombatExtended/.github/ISSUE_TEMPLATE/bug-report.md

 Provide clear steps to reproduce the behavior.
 How do we make this happen?

 **Screenshots & log dumps**
-When possible, add screenshots to help explain your problem, and share error or crash logs to make our jobs easier.
-For logs, please enter the logs into a pastebin site (e.g pastebin.com, justpasteit.com, etc.) and provide a link rather than pasting the entire log here.
+Whenever possible, add screenshots to help explain your problem, and share error or crash logs to make our jobs easier.
+For logs, please enter the logs into a pastebin site (e.g pastebin.com, justpasteit.com, etc.) and provide a link.
+Do not paste the entire log here.

 **Complete the following checklist**
 I hereby verify that I have done the following: